JuliaDataScience/JuliaDataScience/contents/data_vis_makie_latex.md

 A publication quality plot is here.
 What more can we ask for?
 Well, what about different default colors or palettes.
-In our next section, we will see how to use again [Cycles](https://docs.makie.org/stable/documentation/theming/#cycles) and know a little bit more about them, plus some additional keywords in order to achieve this.
+In our next section, we will see how to use again [Cycles](https://docs.makie.org/stable/documentation/theming/#cycles) and learn a little bit more about them, plus some additional keywords in order to achieve this.